-The title of biggest aircraft carrier in the world goes to the Gerald R Ford Class of the United States Navy.
+The title of the biggest aircraft carrier in the world goes to the Gerald R Ford Class of the United States Navy.
 The ship was delivered in May 2017 and is expected to be operational by 2020.
 The Gerald R Ford has a 78m-wide flight deck equipped with world-leading electromagnetic aircraft launch systems and advanced arresting gear.

 It can carry more than 75 aircraft and 4,539 personnel including the ship’s company, air wing, and other support staff.
-The Gerald R Ford is powered by two A1B nuclear reactors, its weaponry includes RIM-162 Evolved Sea Sparrow missiles, Rolling Airframe Missiles (RAMs) and Phalanx close-in weapon system (CIWS).
+The Gerald R Ford is powered by two A1B nuclear reactors; its weaponry includes RIM-162 Evolved Sea Sparrow missiles, Rolling Airframe Missiles (RAMs) and Phalanx close-in weapon system (CIWS).